Iinaus/nodejs_rest_api/README.md

 - **Request Body:** Expects JSON object with username and password.
 - **Response:** If successful, returns a message indicating successful login and sets a cookie with an access token.

+#### POST /user/logout
+- **Description:** Logs the user out by deleting authentication and the generated access token.
+- **Response:** If successful, returns a status code indicating successful logout.

 #### POST /user
 - **Description:** Creates a new user with provided data.
 - **Request Body:** Expects a JSON object representing user data (username, password, age, role).